epfl-ada/ada-2024-project-cyberbab00shka/README.md

    The initial dataset is significantly affected by missing data.
 To enhance our archetype descriptions, we need more actors' characteristics.
 This step addresses missing information and adds actors' traits and movie descriptions to facilitate further analysis.

 3. **Enriching Data Using Generative AI**<br>
    As movie persona archetypes are derived from data, we develop a method that extracts archetypes for each main actor in a movie using generative AI and a common question inference method, such as fine-tuning, few-shot answering, or zero-shot answering.
+We use different models for that: Gemini-flash, ChatGPT-4o, ChatGPT-3.5, achieving high quality.

 4. **Exploratory Data Analysis**<br>
    This step involves exploring the data to address the proposed questions.
 It includes identifying relationships between features, tracking changes over time, and determining crucial archetypes for the project.
 It may also exclude or merge some archetypes.
+This is an essential part for our data story.

 ## Proposed Timeline